ehtick/DevoidEngine/README.md

 # Devoid Engine

-Devoid Engine is a custom-built game engine designed as a personal learning project to better understand modern game engine architecture and rendering systems.
-It primarily uses OpenGL for rendering and is written in C# using OpenTK.
-While it is not intended for production use, it includes many modern engine features and supports editor integration.
+Devoid Engine is a custom-built game engine developed as a personal learning project to explore modern game engine architecture, rendering systems, and editor integration.
+It is written in C# and powered by DevoidGPU, a Render Hardware Interface (RHI) that supports multiple graphics backends.
+While not intended for production use, the engine implements many modern features and provides a foundation for experimenting with engine design and rendering techniques.

 ## Features